 - Colin Church, Chief Risk Officer EMEA, Citigroup

 13:20 Session 5: Fintech – Changing the way we manage risk

 Fintech is revolutionising banking and other financial services sectors, opening new opportunities and bringing new risks.
 Digital innovation is transforming the way risk managers predict, monitor, quantify, mitigate and report risks.
 We will look at some of the most impressive uses of fintech in risk management and reporting, as well as explore future potential changes in technology, analytical tools and data management which could transform traditional risk management and entire risk management profession.

 Chair: Michael Imeson, Senior Content Editor, Financial Times Live; Contributing Editor, The Banker

-- John Scott, Chief Risk Officer, Zurich Insurance Group
+- John Scott, Chief Risk Officer, Commercial Insurance, Zurich Insurance Group

-- Peter Rossiter, Chief Risk Officer, Starling Bank
+- Lisa Nowell, Chief Risk Officer, Masthaven Bank

 Financial institutions are natural targets for cyber-attacks.
 In the past several years, the number of incidents has increased at an alarming rate.
 It is a nightmare scenario for any CEO, CRO or CISO to discover that their organisation’s security has been breached.
 A rapid and effective response is essential to limit the damage of any intrusion and protect the business, its customers and its reputation.
 Our panellists will outline the threats, explain how to manage a cyber security crisis and describe the core elements of a workable disaster recovery plan.